Skip to main content

 I am editor of Understanding Marx, Understanding Modernism and am co-editor of The Cinema of Theo Angelopoulos and Styles of Extinction: Cormac McCarthy's The Road.

-I have a very wide range of research interests, would be happy to speak with potential research candidates in any of the fields or about any of the figures mentioned on this profile page, and tend to be enthusiastic about what others will tell you are absurdly overambitious projects.
+I have a very wide range of research interests and would be happy to speak with potential research candidates in any of the fields or about any of the figures mentioned on this profile page.

 I am especially keen to supervise candidates interested in: